aridsonf/aridsonf/README.md

 ### Hello there 👋, Aridson here

-- 🔭 I’m currently working on web development;
+- 🔭 I’m currently working as a Software Developer at EMSERH;
-- 🌱 I’m currently learning web development (Laravel) and neural networks (Convolutional);
+- 🌱 I’m currently learning about new tecnologies in web and mobile development;
-- 🤔 I’m looking for help with UX/DX;
 - 🎮 My nickname on games: ANFF;
-- 🧠 I still want to learn a lot of things, like other areas of data science and game development.
+- 🧠 I still have a strong desire to learn many things, including areas such as data science and game development.
 ---

 ###  How to reach me: